 Together with surveys of the number and types of e-wheels at local schools, the County data also shows that while throttle two-wheelers (e-bikes and e-motos combined) account for only 15 percent of the two-wheelers at middle schools, they account for over 50 percent of the serious injury collisions.

 The County also segregates its data by traffic-related and non-traffic-related.
-This slice raises concerns about e-bike safety for 10-15 year olds too.
-For that age group, traffic-related injuries are twice as frequent on e-bikes as conventional — the opposite of all other age groups.
-And while the non-traffic related injuries for 10-15 years is about the same for conventional and e-bikes, all other groups have a much higher rate for conventional.
-These data suggest that e-bikes are particularly dangerous for 10-15 year olds.
+This slice raises concerns about e-wheels safety for 10-15 year olds too.
+For that age group, traffic-related injuries are twice as frequent on e-wheels as conventional — the opposite of all other age groups.
+And while the non-traffic related injuries for 10-15 years is about the same for conventional and electric, all other groups have a much higher rate for conventional.
+These data suggest that e-wheels are particularly dangerous for 10-15 year olds — and we know that most of the e-wheels are actually illegal e-motos, not e-bikes.

 Marin Municipalities: Several Marin municipalities also record injury information by type of vehicle.
 E-bike Access has used the Public Records Act to obtain this information.
 It heightens our concern about the need for enforcing the laws against illegal e-motos.